Identity between Restricted Cauchy Sums for the $q$-Whittaker and Skew Schur Polynomials: Introduction

-Before our result \eqref{t12-1}, outside of the TASEP/Schur case described above, explicit connections between KPZ solvable models and DPPs had remained concealed.
+Before our result \eqref{t12-1}, outside of the TASEP/Schur case described above, explicit connections between KPZ solvable models and positive temperature free fermions had remained concealed.
 One notable exception to this claim was presented by the KPZ equation itself.
-The celebrated solution of the KPZ equation derived in 2010 by \cite{Amir-Corwin-Quastel2011KPZ,Calabrese-leDoussal-Rosso2010KPZ,Dotsenko2010KPZ,Sasamoto-Spohn2010KPZ-NPB,Sasamoto-Spohn2010KPZ-PRL} provides, in fact, a clear relation between the one point function of the random KPZ height with narrow wedge initial condition and one point edge statistics of a system of trapped free fermions at finite temperature \cite{Dean-LeDoussal-Majumdar-Schehr2015KPZfermion}.
+The celebrated solution of the KPZ equation derived in 2010 by \cite{Amir-Corwin-Quastel2011KPZ,Calabrese-leDoussal-Rosso2010KPZ,Dotsenko2010KPZ,Sasamoto-Spohn2010KPZ-NPB,Sasamoto-Spohn2010KPZ-PRL} provides, in fact, a~clear relation between the one point function of the random KPZ height with narrow wedge initial condition and one point edge statistics of a system of trapped free fermions at finite temperature~\cite{Dean-LeDoussal-Majumdar-Schehr2015KPZfermion}.
 See also \cite{Johansson2007AiryFermi, Liechty-Wang2020fermion}.
-The identity \eqref{t12-1} extends this fact to a much higher level, widening substantially the bridge between solvable KPZ models and DPPs or free fermions at finite temperature.
+The identity \eqref{t12-1} extends this fact to a much higher level, widening substantially the bridge between solvable KPZ models and free fermions at finite temperature.

 An additional observation, relating this time the one point function of the KPZ equation to multiplicative statistics of the Airy point process was made in \cite{Borodin-Gorin2016momentmatchKPZ}.
-Borodin expanded on this finding in \cite{Borodin2018momentmatch} proving a matching of the expectations between the certain stochastic vertex models and multiplicative statistics of the Schur measure.
-Such results had then been applied to a few models as ASEP, $q$-TASEP, etc. \cite{Borodin-Olshanski2017ASEP-DPP,OrrPetrov2016}.
-At the moment we are not aware of precise connections between results of this kind and the one given in \cref{thm:intro_prob} and further investigation will be needed in the future.
+A more general instance of this finding was discovered by Borodin in \cite{Borodin2018momentmatch}, who proved a matching of the expectations between the certain stochastic vertex models and multiplicative statistics of the Schur measure.
+A specialization of such matching in distribution to the ASEP leads to a connection with a~variant of the Laguerre ensemble, explored in \cite{Borodin-Olshanski2017ASEP-DPP}.
+Results obtained in this stream of works and especially in \cite{Borodin2018momentmatch} are indeed related to the one given in Theorem~\ref{thm:intro_prob} and the connection will be explained in Section~\ref{sec:comparison}.

 All the matching discussed in the previous paragraphs, as the one obtained by us in this paper, consist essentially in comparisons between various formulas.
-In our upcoming paper \cite{ImamuraMucciconiSasamoto2021skewRSK} we will further improve on this aspect developing a bijective theory providing a combinatorial explanation of identities between models.
+In our upcoming paper \cite{ImamuraMucciconiSasamoto2021skewRSK}, we will further improve on this aspect developing a bijective theory providing a combinatorial explanation of identities between models.